gnsfujiwara/gnsfujiwara/README.md

 # About me:

-I'm currently learning some programming languages and studying for a better fututure.
+I'm currently learning some programming languages and studying for a better future.